anormang1992/pyastix/README.md

   - for, while loops
   - except clauses
   - with statements
-  - assert statements
+  - boolean operations (and, or)
   - ternary expressions (x if condition else y)
-  - conditions in list/dict/set comprehensions
+  - comprehension conditions
   - match/case statements (Python 3.10+)
-- +1 for each boolean operator (and, or)

 ### Complexity Rating Scale

-Complexity scores are categorized according to the following scale:
+Complexity scores are categorized according to radon's rank scale, mapped to Pyastix's rating system:

-- **Low (1-5)**: Easy to understand and maintain
+- **Low (1-5)**: Easy to understand and maintain (radon ranks A and B)
-- **Medium (6-10)**: Moderately complex, still manageable
+- **Medium (6-10)**: Moderately complex, still manageable (radon rank C)
-- **High (11-20)**: Complex code that might benefit from refactoring
+- **High (11-20)**: Complex code that might benefit from refactoring (radon ranks D and E)
-- **Very High (>20)**: Highly complex code that should be refactored
+- **Very High (>20)**: Highly complex code that should be refactored (radon rank F)

 When viewing a function or method in Pyastix, its complexity score and rating are displayed to help identify areas of the codebase that may need attention.

+### Maintainability Index

+For modules, Pyastix calculates a Maintainability Index (MI) - a composite metric that indicates how maintainable a codebase is.
+This metric considers:

+- Cyclomatic complexity
+- Halstead volume (code size and complexity)
+- Lines of code
+- Comments percentage

+The MI is displayed on a scale from 0-100, where higher values represent more maintainable code:

+- **Highly Maintainable (75-100)**: Easy to maintain, well-structured code (radon rank A)
+- **Maintainable (65-75)**: Reasonably maintainable code (radon rank B)
+- **Moderately Maintainable (40-65)**: Some maintenance challenges (radon rank C)
+- **Difficult to Maintain (0-40)**: Significant maintenance issues, refactoring recommended (radon rank F)

+Modules with low maintainability scores are good candidates for refactoring or closer inspection.

 ## Examples